-- ► Turn the key to position 1 or 2 in the ignition lock when the doors are closed. - For the entire vehicle: press the upper calculation control locking button until the indicator lamp in the button flashes four times. - For the sliding doors and rear doors only: press the button until the indicator lamp in the upper button flashes four times.
+- ► Turn the key to position 1 or 2 in the ignition lock when the doors are closed. - ► For the sliding doors and rear doors only: press the button until the indicator lamp in the upper button flashes four times.

 Deactivating automatic locking when driving